ggranum/java-builder-gen/README.md

 - Add Jackson Annotations to your builders.
 Parse from JSON straight into an immutable POJO.
 - Auto generate toJson and fromJson methods that use Jackson to marshal your object.
 - Generates Copy constructor and example usage code comment on builder constructor.
-- Optionally applies Hibernate Validations, with the use of JavaSpork project ( https://github.com/ggranum/java-spork )
+- Optionally applies Hibernate Validations, with the use of the Uttu  project ( https://github.com/ggranum/uttu )

 Adds a 'Generate Builder' option to the actions menu for a class.